asdacdsfca/Amazon_Model/README.md

 # Amazon_Model
- A prediction tool for items on Amazon
+ A very basic prediction tool for items on Amazon